domnikl/schema-registry-gitops/README.md

   -V, --version              Print version information and exit.
 Commands:
-  help   Displays help information about the specified command plan   validate and plan schemas, can be used to see all pending changes apply  applies the state to the given schema registry dump   prints the current state
+  help   Displays help information about the specified command plan   validate and plan schema changes, can be used to see all pending changes apply  applies the state to the given schema registry dump   prints the current state
 ```